imihajlow/blog/content/posts/ccpu.md

 ## Functions

 When a jump is performed, `IP` an `P` are swapped.
 This way jumps can also be viewed as function calls: the return address will be stored in `P` on function entry.
-We just need to store it in a variable.
+We just need to save it in a variable.

 ```
 function: